 Talking to Kids About Cancer

 Many professionals and organisations can help you communicate with your children throughout your experience with cancer.
-You don’t need to have a specific problem to make contact with these services.
-You can ask for help even before breaking the news to your children.
-A health professional could practise the conversations with you so that you feel better prepared.
+You don’t need to have a specific problem to contact these services.
+You can ask for support even before sharing the news with your children.

-You can also ask health professionals and organisations for help if you are worried about your children’s behaviour.
+If you are worried about your children’s behaviour, you can also ask health professionals and organisations for help.
 You may choose to see or call the professional yourself, and to use their advice to sort out the problem.
-Most parents, with the right advice, can support their children through difficult situations.
-Occasionally, a child may need to attend a consultation, and parents might be asked to come too.
+With the right guidance, most parents can support their children through difficult situations.
+Occasionally, a child may need to see a health professional, and parents might be asked to come too.

 When to seek professional support for your child

 Children and teenagers react to a cancer diagnosis in their family in a range of ways.
 It’s hard to know when professional support may be needed, but you may consider it if your child:

 - has a change in their usual behaviour (e.g. aggressive or regressive behaviour) that is ongoing

 - is showing less mature ways of coping, such as regularly wetting the bed

 - is refusing to go to school – they may say they are too sick for school, but actually have separation anxiety and think they need to stay home to look after their parent